hugosal/Zostera-marina-IBM/data_analysis/README.txt

 The Latin Hypercube method was used to generate a set of parameter values (sensitivity_sampling.py, in the model source code) The R script sensitivity_analysis_Salinas_Solana.R was used to compute the correlation of the parameter values (latin_hipercube.csv) and the output measure (outputs_for_latin.csv).

-The file full_report.Rnw contains all the analysis and creates a PDF and TEX report of the results.
+The file full_report.Rnw generates a complete report of the results.

 DATA-SPECIFIC INFORMATION FOR: internodes_and_branches_2000.csv